Boston Tavern Pivots To 'Plan B' To Try To Survive The Pandemic

 It's been a steep learning curve.
 The Beales and their team have changed not only how they serve, but also what they serve.
 Because bar seating is prohibited, and they're losing that big business at night, Cornwall's is adding breakfast in the mornings.

-Last month, they brought in contractors to revamp their long copper-top bar.
+Last month, they brought in contractors to revamp their long, copper-top bar.
 It has been the crown jewel of a space that boasts more than two dozen British and local beers on tap, amid an eclectic mix of vintage beer signs and Red Sox bobble-head figurines.
 Workers removed a section of the copper top and added plumbing and wiring to accommodate a new espresso machine.

 "We're trying to adapt," says Pam.
 "You do what you have to do."

 That includes learning how to make breakfast.
-Billy's wife, Lauren Moran, who opened a café in the suburbs a few years ago, has been teaching John and JR to make blueberry muffins and breakfast burritos.
-And Speedwell Coffee Company owner Derek Anderson gave everyone a crash course in coffee making.
-It included everything from how to grind and time the coffee so it's the "right balance between some sourness, some sweetness, and some bitterness," to warnings about pointing the steam valves the right way.
+Billy's wife, Lauren Moran, who opened a café in the suburbs a few years ago, has been teaching John and J.R. to make blueberry muffins and breakfast burritos.
+And Speedwell Coffee Co. owner Derek Anderson gave everyone a crash course in coffee-making.
+It included everything from how to grind and time the coffee so it's the "right balance between some sourness, some sweetness and some bitterness" to warnings about pointing the steam valves the right way.
 If you don't do that, he warns, "you'll definitely soak your shorts or pants."

 After decades in the restaurant business, everyone at Cornwall's is a rookie again.